cihat-kose/testng-selenium-learning-path/README.md

 ![Maven](https://img.shields.io/badge/Maven-C71A36?style=for-the-badge&logo=apachemaven&logoColor=white)

 ## 📝 Introduction
-Welcome to the **TestNGCurrent** repository!
+Welcome to the **testng-selenium-learning-path** repository!
 This project is a comprehensive training repository designed to master TestNG and Selenium WebDriver, essential tools for Java applications.
 This repository provides in-depth guidance on writing robust and maintainable test suites, leveraging a broad spectrum of TestNG and Selenium features.
 Whether you're new to testing or looking to enhance your skills, TestNGCurrent offers practical examples, detailed documentation, and a structured learning path to help you effectively automate and manage your tests.

 ## Table of Contents
 - [💡 Introduction](#introduction)